ibuchanan/bruno-restapi-atlassian/README.md

 1. Install [Bruno](https://www.usebruno.com/)
 2. Clone this repo
 3. Import each subdirectory as a [Collection](https://docs.usebruno.com/get-started/import-export-data/import-collections)
-4. Configure an OAuth 2.0 client in the Atlassian developer console and in each `.env` file
+4. For each collection, configure an OAuth 2.0 client in the Atlassian developer console and in each `.env` file
-5. Run `Accessible Resources` to run through the authorization flow
+5. Run `Accessible Resources` to run through the authorization flow and bind to the site you've specified in `.env`
 6. Explore!

 ## Atlassian Cloud APIs